 THE NEW ACOUSTICS

 Before the XIX century acoustics were based on the precepts of Anicius Manlius Severinus Boethius.
 He was a Roman scholar, Christian philosopher and politician of the V-VI century aC.
 His works were of reference in Europe throughout the Middle Ages until the XVIII century.
-One of his books, De Institutione Musica, translated as The Fundamentals of Music, was the book for all matters concerning music.
-In this book Boethius compares sound propagation to the propagation of water waves.
-Nowadays Physics indeed encompass both phenomena under mechanical wave propagation.
+One of his books, De Institutione Musica, translated as The Fundamentals of Music, was The Book for all matters concerning music.
+In this book, Boethius compares sound propagation to the propagation of water waves.
+Nowadays Physics indeed encompass both phenomena under mechanical waves propagation.

 The propagation of mechanical waves offers a new explanation of how musical instruments work completely different from those offered by the traditional musical acoustics:

 How do musical instruments produce sounds?
 All musical instruments have a part that vibrates.
 That part can be strings, reeds, membranes and more other things, like the lips of a trumpet player, and in generic it is called "vibrating corpus".
 The vibration of the vibrating corpus produces mechanical waves in the substance of the instrument, beginning in the vibrating corpus itself.
 While propagating in the substance of the instrument those mechanical waves will encounter lots of times the surfaces of the instrument, roughly said the end of the instrument and the beginning of the air around and inside it, which is a change of density from a solid material into gas.

 One part of those waves will be reflected on those surfaces, remaining in the substance of the instrument, and another part will get refracted through those surfaces into the air, becoming sound.